awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 You can switch encryption keys to use an AWS owned CMK as often as necessary\.

 These are the quotas unless you request a higher amount\.
 To request a service quota increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.

+## Table export to Amazon S3<a name="limits-table-export"></a>

+Up to 300 export tasks, or up to 100 TB of table size, can be exported concurrently\.